 Webmail is a cloud-based service provided by certain companies and ISPs.
-These services allow users to access their e-mail over the Internet without the need of software installation, unlike Microsoft Outlook or Thunderbird.
+These services allow users to access their e-mail over the Internet without needing software installation, unlike Microsoft Outlook or Thunderbird.
 Webmail is a great solution for those who use multiple devices or are frequently away from their computer.

 What's the difference between an e-mail client and webmail?